MedElloumi/trip-app/README.md

+## What happened after solving this task ?

+I have been invited for on site interview with one of the Top 3 LinkedIn Companies, have been asked few questions about Android in general and this task.

+Rejected for the following reason: We have decided not to move your application forward since we are looking for a more junior profile.

 ##  Getting Started

 The following README file will provide a short introduction about the way I followed to solve this task.